algorand/graviton/README.md

 * **max stack height** is $`2n`$ except for $`n=0`$ and the error case
 * you can see the final values of scratch slots **s@000** and **s@001** which are respectively $`n`$ and `fibonacci(n)`

-You can see how [sequence assertions can be made](https://github.com/algorand/py-algorand-sdk/blob/77addfc236e78e41e2fd761fd59b506d8d344346/x/blackbox/blackbox_test.py#L324) on this function.
+Here's an example of how [invariants can be asserted](https://github.com/algorand/graviton/blob/a8c7eab729a36503948849674ea55995d5fc4ec1/tests/integration/blackbox_test.py#L315) on this function.